hedyhli/starcli/README.md

 starcli -D this-week -L table
 ```

-This command will also display the number of stars recieved for each repo this week in the form of a table.
+This command will also display the number of stars received for each repo this week in the form of a table.

 ### Specify the date of creation